 Deepen Your Yoga Practice

 Yoga is an invitation to grow, to wake up, and to experience your life in the most fulfilling way.
 The true transformation is more than just a physical change in your appearance, it’s an awakening of your inner strength, freedom, and perception.
 There are no guarantees to this awakening though.
-You have to be willing to do the work, to stay the course when you hit a wall or plateau, and to allow your yoga practice be about more than your body.
+You have to be willing to do the work, to stay the course when you hit a wall or plateau, and to allow your yoga practice to be about more than your body.
 If you are seeking to bring your practice to the next level and truly grow beyond the physical benefits, here are a few things to try:

 1. Let yoga be more than your workout.
 Yoga will help you stay fit, but if you approach your practice with only fitness in mind, you might miss all the rest.
 So when you come to your yoga mat, open yourself up to all that the practice can reveal to you about your mental patterns, emotions, and even your weaknesses, so that you can transform them.